 2. How you want to live in retirement

 In other words, do you expect your expenses to go down when you retire?
 We call that a below average lifestyle.
 Or will you spend as much as you do now—or more?
 That's average.
 If you expect your expenses will be more than they are now, that's above average.

 Let’s look at some hypothetical examples (see graphic above, right).
 Joe is planning to pay off his mortgage and expects his expenses to be a lot less in retirement.
 He is a homebody.
 He expects that he will live the same way when he is in retirement.
 His savings factor might be closer to 8x than 10x.
 Elizabeth is planning to retire at age 67 and her goal is to maintain her lifestyle in retirement, so her savings factor is 10x.
 Sean works long hours and has four children to raise and educate.
 He wants to do what he wants, when he wants, in retirement, including travel a lot.
 It makes sense for him to aim to save more.
 His savings factor is 12x at age 67.

 How to help reach the milestones

 Knowing your savings factors can give you a baseline savings goal and milestones along the way to see how you are doing.
 How to get there is another piece of the puzzle.
 If you’re under age 40, the simple answer is to save more and invest for growth through a diversified investment mix.
 Of course, stocks come with more ups and downs than bonds or cash, so you need to be comfortable with those risks.
 If you’re over 40, the answer may be a combination of increased savings, reduced spending, and working longer, if possible.
-Read Viewpoints: "Three keys to retirement savings."
+Read Viewpoints: "The three A's of successful savings."

 “Don’t be discouraged if you aren’t at your nearest milestone—there are ways to catch up to future milestones through planning and saving,” says Sharma.
 “The key is to take action.”